Mathematical semantics of intuitionistic logic: Sheaf-valued models

 In sheaf-valued models, every formula interpreted by the characteristic sheaf of a clopen set is decidable.
 Hence the Disjunction Property fails if $B$ is disconnected; and the Rule of Omniscience can be refuted similarly to \S\ref{Markov}.

-\begin{proof} To prove that the Disjunction Property holds in presheaf-valued models it suffices to note that $F\sqcup G$ has a global section if and only if one of the presheaves $F$, $G$ has a global section.
+\begin{proof} To prove that the Disjunction Property is valid in presheaf-valued models it suffices to note that $F\sqcup G$ has a global section if and only if at least one of the presheaves $F$, $G$ has a global section.